covid19-audio/audio/README.md

 # covid19_audio

 This is a collection of soundtracks extracted from videos available on the web.
-It unites short fragments of speech attributed either to subjects tested positive for COVID-19 or random people considered healthy.
+It includes short fragments of speech attributed either to subjects tested positive for COVID-19 or healthy ones that could be used as controls.

-The data is intended to provide ML and AI communities with the first training set to be used in developing algorithms based on sound data for pre-screening of potential COVID-19 cases.
+The data is intended to provide the ML and AI communities with the first training set to be used in developing algorithms, based on audio data, for pre-screening of COVID-19.

-We hope this is to be the first step that will permit us to proof that sounds produced by humans can be enough to discriminate between healthy and unhealthy cases.
-Success of this step will allow to attract enough interest and attention and consequently collect more targeted data of a better quality.
+We hope this to be a first step to validate the idea that voices contain enough signals on the health of an individual.
+If succesfull in this first task, we hope to gather enough interest and attention to collect a large number of high quality data to actually build a precise, easy to use test for pre-screening COVID-19.

-We hypothesize that easy-anonymizable sounds of human breath and fake cough can be sufficient for high accuracy detection of respiratory problems indicative of flu-like infections, including COVID-19.
-Moreover, the data collection once established will be effortless since microphones and sound recording apps already available on common smartphone will be sufficient data collection.
+We think that easy-anonymizable sounds of human breath and fake cough might be sufficient for high accuracy detection of respiratory problems indicative of flu-like infections, including COVID-19.
+Leveraging microphones already available on common smartphone, data collection can be fast, effortless and democratic.

 https://drive.google.com/open?id=1Bp9IPmj1UlEGshYVTWeGUB-01nz6fh0E